gnarfle/stamp/README.md

 ## Status

 Stamp should be fully functional, it passes all the tests that it's ruby cousin does.

-That said there is a bit of code cleanup and performance enhancements that need to be done but it should be very usable right now.
+## Performance

+Stamp works by parsing the example string and building up an array of formatting objects for each part of the example.
+This obviously involves creating multiple objects and is thus a heavier solution than just using php's date() function.
+But, as with most development tools, the tradeoff for slightly decreased performance is easier development.

+To help with performance, the parser is cached per example string.
+You should only create one Stamp object per view/page and reuse it for each date format.
+Stamp will cache each example string parser so that if you loop through a set of dates and format each using the same example, the example will only be parsed once.

+On my MacBook Pro stamp can format 10,000 different dates (using different example strings) in about 0.75 seconds and can format 10,000 different dates (using the same example string) in about 0.2 seconds.

 ## TODO

 * Adhere to PSR-2 standards
-* Performance analysis / cache emitters
 * Internationalisation?

 ## Usage